Emergencies, a crying symptom of the inertia that handicaps health (Tribune)

 The endorsement should be everyone’s concern.
 Improving emergency care must be carried out by the whole hospital and not just by the emergency services”already declared in June 2014 Marisol Touraine at the 8th Medical Emergencies Congress.

-Faced with such inertia here and there to implement proven solutions, as in many other areas of the healthcare system, one can only wonder about the cause and how to proceed.
+Faced with such inertia here and there to implement proven solutions, as in many other areas of the healthcare system, one can only wonder regarding the cause and how to proceed.
 Is it a lack of resources, motivation, training or governance ?
 Or also and above all clarification of objectives with a good participatory method.
 And one true leadershipas the Danes would say.

 1686858907